eugenia1984/english/glossary.md

 - **brainstorming session** is a meeting where people come together to think of new ideas or solve problems.
 In a programming team, it might be a time when everyone suggests different ways to tackle a coding challenge.

+- **Breathing exercises** are practices where you consciously control your breathing pattern.
+They are often used for relaxation, stress management. ``Deep breathing helps to calm your nerves``. (uses controlled breathing for relaxation)

 - **brief** means short in duration or length.
 When people say something is brief, it indicates that it won't take a lot of time. **Briefly** is the adverb form of brief and is used to describe how an action is done.
 For example, I will speak briefly means the speaking will be done for a short time.

 - **bugs** refer to errors or problems in the software that need to be identified and fixed.
 Understanding this term is crucial for comprehending the role of a QA tester.